Marine Surf Waikiki

 Across all compiled remarks, utilities included in the maintenance fee consistently list electricity, cable, internet, water, sewer, and sometimes hot water, but never gas.
 With GAS unchecked in all MLS records, there is strong evidence that gas service is not provided or included in the building’s maintenance fees.

-Internet is supported by both MLS checkboxes and remarks.
-Thirteen of 20 current listings include INTSER, and several remarks say "internet included" or list internet alongside electricity and cable.
+Internet inclusion is supported by current MLS data and repeated listing remarks.
+Thirteen of 20 listings include INTSER, and multiple remarks say “internet included” or that fees cover electricity, cable, and internet.

 The building is described as a centrally located Waikiki condo near beaches, shopping, and restaurants, with amenities like a pool, laundry, security, and on-site restaurants—but no marina or boat slips are ever referenced.
 With MLS data also indicating no marina inclusion, it is virtually certain that marina access or fees are not part of the maintenance charges.